-As a parent, the word ‘cancer’ never enters your vocabulary – until that day when it has to, and they’re using the word about your child.
+As a parent, the word ‘cancer’ never enters your vocabulary – until that day when they’re using the word about your child.
 Your perfect bundle of joy.
 Kids get diagnosed with cancer at all ages and some are even born with cancer.
 According to St. Baldricks, one in 285 kids in the U.S. will be diagnosed with cancer before they turn twenty years old.
 There are no known causes for most types of childhood cancers.
 Out of those kids that survive their cancer, most face lifelong health issues resulting not only from the cancer itself but from the treatments that saved their lives.

 My daughter Hannah was diagnosed at age ten with Infantile Hemangiopericytoma, which is so rare that we’ve never come across anyone else with the same type of cancer.
-Before her eleventh birthday she’d undergone two surgeries on her knee, weeks of recovery and physical therapy and multiple scans to see if the cancer had either recurred locally or spread to her lungs or her bones.
+Before her eleventh birthday she’d undergone two surgeries on her knee, and weeks of recovery and physical therapy.
+Plus multiple scans to see if the cancer had either recurred locally or spread to her lungs or her bones.
 Throughout all of that, the only time Hannah ever cried was when she found out she would have to sit out of her spring soccer season.
 Our family’s only vacation that summer was a day trip to a nearby zoo once Hannah was able to walk and run again.

 The Lull Before the Storm

 Hannah was fortunate that scans showed no sign of her cancer having spread.
-Life went back to normal with no evidence of what Hannah had been through other than the scars on her knee and leg.
+Life went back to normal with no evidence of what Hannah had been through other than scars on her leg.
 Regular scans and visits with her oncologists continued but in all other ways she was a normal preteen girl.

 We also began to travel again.
 In spring of 2014 we took another family road trip down to Florida.
 Hannah went camping with friends that summer and began sixth grade in the fall.
 She played her eighth fall season of AYSO soccer.
 She also competed in Lego League and I chaperoned her overnight trip to the state competition in December.
 Only a few weeks later, right before Christmas, our lives would be turned upside down by cancer again.